clamstew/jods/docs/scripts/long-term-ai-vision.md

 1. Makes intelligent design changes to the documentation site
 2. Captures screenshots after each iteration
-3. Evaluates the effectiveness of changes
+3. Evaluates the effectiveness of changes through visual diffing
 4. Selects the most promising directions
 5. Repeats the process with new insights